vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *yan na kaścid ākhyātaṁ tanuśuddhikaraṁ param* /

-The Dīhere extols the *nyāsa* of the *cakra* of the supreme goddess Tripurasundarī, who is “the supreme dynamism of consciousness \( *paracitkalā* \), the object of supreme love \( *parapremāspada* \), her *cakra* being made up of all the *tattvas* from Śiva down to the earth, which is the place where she reveals herself.
+The Dī here extols the *nyāsa* of the *cakra* of the supreme goddess Tripurasundarī, who is “the supreme dynamism of consciousness \( *paracitkalā* \), the object of supreme love \( *parapremāspada* \), her *cakra* being made up of all the *tattvas* from Śiva down to the earth, which is the place where she reveals herself.
 The process of this *nyāsa* is to be kept secret.

 It purifi es the body and is supreme.”
-This, says the Dī, is to say that “it transforms the body made of the thirty-six *tattvas* by bringing it up to the level of the supreme essence”; this is why this imposition is superior to all others.
+This, says the Dī , is to say that “it transforms the body made of the thirty-six *tattvas* by bringing it up to the level of the supreme essence”; this is why this imposition is superior to all others.

 First, while saying “Praise to the fi rst line of the square,” one must make a pervasive imposition on the right side: on the back of the shoulder, the extremity of the hand, the hip, and the toes and, on the left side: on the toes, the hip, the extremity of the hand, and the back of the shoulder //43// and also on the base and the back of the head, O Beautiful One\!